zhouzhengqd/BEARD/README.md

 - Once the models are trained, follow the evaluation steps outlined in the "Quick Evaluation Command" section to evaluate adversarial robustness.

 ## 🌐 Join the Community
-If you're working on DD or adversarial robustness, we invite you to contribute to the BEARD benchmark, explore the leaderboard, and share your insights.
+If you're working on DD or adversarial robustness, we invite you to contribute to the <span style="font-family: monospace;">BEARD</span> benchmark, explore the leaderboard, and share your insights.

 ## 🙏 Acknowledgments